colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 > Also, each security descriptor is stored twice in the $SDS stream with a fixed offset of 0x40000 bytes (256kib, the Windows cache manager's max size) between them...

 So presumably, `$ATTRIBUTE_LIST` needs to be less than 256kb so it can be cached easily.
-While that just pushed the magic number up a level, it did give a satisfyingly pragmatic reason for that number being used by NTFS.
+While that just pushed the magic number up a level, it did give a satisfyingly pragmatic reason for that number to be used by NTFS.

 ## What the heck is an `$ATTRIBUTE_LIST`?